PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

 Tom braced her upper body and relaxed her legs, shifting weight between feet, ready to flinch.
 “I’m going to the village.”
 Tom replied.

 Nothing happened.
 Nothing happened for too long.
-Very quickly several more possible outcomes sprung to Toms mind; she was ready to dodge.
+Very quickly several more possible outcomes sprung to Tom’s mind; she was ready to dodge.
 But no, nothing.
 Tom chanced a gauging side glance towards Kim.

 Kim walked a few steps then stopped to pick up a choice stick.
 A sturdy branch used the previous day by her brothers in high spirits.
 It was almost as tall as Tom.
 Kim held it as a staff vertically, it’s base on the floor.